 AstraZeneca paid the Company an initial fee of \$10,000,000 in February 2006.
-Based on the agreement terms, the Company allocated \$5,000,000 of the initial fee to a nonclinical research collaboration that the Company conducted with AstraZeneca under the agreement, which the Company recognized as revenue on a straight-line basis over the four-year term of the research collaboration.
-The Company deferred recognition of the remaining \$5,000,000 of the initial fee, which was allocated to grants of licenses to develop and commercialize the Company's product candidate TC-1734 (formerly known also as AZD3480), until December 2006, when AstraZeneca made a determination to proceed with further development of TC-1734.
-As a result, in the first quarter of 2007, the Company began recognizing the \$5,000,000 of the initial fee that it had previously deferred as revenue on a straight-line basis over the estimated development period for TC-1734.
+The initial fee included \$5,000,000 for grants of licenses to develop and commercialize the Company's product candidate TC-1734 (formerly known also as AZD3480), which the Company recognized on a straight-line basis over the estimated development period for TC-1734.
 In September 2010, the Company and AstraZeneca amended the agreement to enable the Company to conduct a clinical trial of TC-1734 in mild to moderate Alzheimer's disease and to provide for respective roles and responsibilities and associated financial terms for such a study.
-Under the 2010 amendment, the Company received from AstraZeneca \$500,000 in October 2010, \$2,000,000 in September 2011 and \$3,500,000 in December 2011.
+Under the 2010 amendment, the Company received from AstraZeneca cumulative payments of \$6,000,000 during 2010 and 2011.
+At that time, the Company began recognizing the portion of the \$5,000,000 received for grants of licenses not yet recognized and the payments received under the 2010 amendment into revenue on a straight-line basis over the period of the Company's substantive performance obligations under the agreement as amended.